stachenov/quazip/CONTRIBUTING.md

 not familiar with Git.

 1. Create a new branch in your local repo.
 This is very important!
-Most Git repos, including QuaZIP, have the main branch called “master”.
+Most Git repos, including QuaZip, have the main branch called “master”.
 By creating a new branch you tell Git where your changes begin and end.
 This way GitHub can automatically create a patch containing only your changes.
 To create a branch, run from your local repo: